TSUNAHIRO(綱広) was a Japanese swordsmith active in Sagami province.

 - The lineage of Tsunahiro remains uncertain.
 One theory says he was a son of Gisuke while the other says he was adopted by Hirotsugu(広次).

 - His name had been succeeded through many generations until the Meiji period.
 Among the generations, the smiths, who were active during the Keicho and the Manji era, left highly-qualified swords.
-Especially the 5th generation Tsunahiro was considered the teacher of KOTETSU(虎徹).
+Among them, the 5th generation Tsunahiro is considered to have been the teacher of KOTETSU(虎徹).